-Nous Group Pty Ltd ABN 66 086 210 344 and its related bodies corporate (referred to as Nous, we, us or our) respect your right to privacy and are committed to safeguarding the privacy of our customers and website visitors and to the protection of personal information that relates to them in accordance with the Australian Privacy Principles (APPs) as set out in the Privacy Act 1988 (Cth) (Privacy Act).
+Nous Group Pty Ltd ABN 66 086 210 344 and its related bodies corporate , including Cubane Consulting Group Pty Ltd ABN 15 613 111 443 and its related bodies corporate (referred to as Nous, we, us or our) respect your right to privacy and are committed to safeguarding the privacy of individuals, including our suppliers, customers and website visitors, and to the protection of personal information that relates to them in accordance with the laws of the jurisdictions in question, including, as applicable

 Nous may contact you using a variety of means including, but not limited to telephone, email, SMS and post.

 You have the option to deal with us anonymously or by using a pseudonym.
 However, you acknowledge that where this is impractical or where the law or a court order provides otherwise, we are not required to provide these options to you.

 If you choose not to provide your Personal Information to us, we may not be able to undertake certain activities for you (such as providing you with requested information, products or services, or including the information you provide to us in the course of our delivery of recommendations on a consultancy project to a client).